-Reinstall the chassis bottom cover with 5 screws and install the drive rod screws.
+Reinstall the chassis bottom cover with 5 screws, gently press the plastic molded brake shoe detail back into place, and install the rear drive rod screws.
 See, you've done it.

 Using light machine or household oil, apply a very small amount to all drive rods, linkages, axles, and other moving parts as shown.